courajs/ember-dynamic-alias/README.md

 # Ember-dynamic-alias

-Sometimes you want to create a computed property dependent on a key you'll only know at run-time.
+Sometimes you want to create a computed property dependent on a key you'll only know at run-time--often a value on a model, or the value of a computed property.
 You probably don't need to do this often, but when the occasion arises it can be pretty handy.

 There are a few ways to do this currently, but they're all a bit of a pain.
 This addon deals with it so you don't have to!
 It returns an